Bradshaw/spaceshipsin.space/sources/markdown/out/game-cv.md

 *A society for uniting and celebrating small local game creators and digital artists*

-Organised and managed video&hairsp;game events: Game jams, parties, expositions
+Organised and managed video&#x202F;game events: Game jams, parties, expositions

-Wrote documentation, handled communication and coaching for events, technology and general information in the field of video&hairsp;game development
+Wrote documentation, handled communication and coaching for events, technology and general information in the field of video&#x202F;game development

 %YAML 1.2